 If it’s out of necessity due to COVID restrictions or geographic distribution, then obviously, there’s no alternative.

-But if not, then you’ll need to make sure that virtual is the best format for your event, and not just one you’ve chosen because we’ve all gotten used to doing things virtually.
+But if not, then you’ll need to make sure that virtual is the best format for your event, and not just one you’ve chosen, because we’ve all gotten used to doing things virtually.

-If you want to reach a huge, widely distributed number of people, your speakers are unable to travel, or there are certain tech components that simply work better virtually, then going entirely virtual is likely the right choice.
+If you want to reach a vast, widely distributed number of people, your speakers are unable to travel, or there are certain tech components that simply work better virtually, then going entirely virtual is likely the right choice.
 If you start thinking that maybe it’s not the right choice, however, consider how the event would translate to in-person or hybrid.

 Determine your goals for your virtual event.

 As with any event, you must know your goals to know whether your event succeeded.

 Are you selling a product?
 Managing your brand’s reputation?
 Boosting customer loyalty?
 Reaching out to new customers?

 Whatever your goals are, write them down and ensure your entire team is on board.
 These goals are what will inform your KPIs and analysis post-event.

 When your event is virtual, the platform you use can make or break it.